 - Most of the decision of management is based on the accrual method.

-- It is very simple to follow because it records the transaction when it is incurred or accrued and no need to wait for future realization of payment.
+- It is very simple to follow because it records the transaction when it is incurred or accrued, and no need to wait for the future realization of payment.

-- Under this method, we can make provision for upcoming expenses so that we avoid a shortage of funds.
+- Under this method, we can make provisions for upcoming expenses so that we avoid a shortage of funds.

 - Under this method, the organization need not report to notes to the accounts.

-- All the investors and stakeholders look for accrual method of accounting for their decision-making process.
+- All the investors and stakeholders look for an accrual method of accounting for their decision-making process.

 Disadvantages of Accounting Method

-We will discuss the disadvantages of both the method
+We will discuss the disadvantages of both methods:

-Cash Method: It doesn’t provide necessary information for future projection.
+Cash Method: It doesn’t provide the necessary information for future projection.

 - Cash Method is very difficult to record the transaction.